backpackerhh/blog-posts/clwte0xct00000aldcy2oegjp.md

 ---
 title: "The one about my favorite project (so far)"
-seoDescription: "Discover all the details about my favorite project so far."
+seoDescription: "Discover all the details about my favorite project so far, a custom video player during my time at Domestika"
 datePublished: Thu May 30 2024 15:05:57 GMT+0000 (Coordinated Universal Time)
 cuid: clwte0xct00000aldcy2oegjp
 slug: the-one-about-my-favorite-project-so-far